If you’ve had gender reassignment, your pension may be affected.

 This affects members who:

-• have Special Class (SC) status in the 1995 Section
+- have Special Class status (SCS) in the 1995 Section

-You can read more information about gender recognition on our website.
+You can read more information on the Gender recognition factsheet on our website.